#

 Cache configuration options.

-#
+# strategy

-Cache busting configuration for the website resources.
 Helps to ensure a loaded page refers to the most recent JavaScript and CSS resources.

 Specifies the approach Retype will use for cache invalidation.

-Default is query
+Default is query.

 cache: